 3. Go Hiking and Camping at Sugar Loaf Bluff

-You can access the summit via two trails.
+You can access the summit via two trails at Sugar Loaf.
 One is on the south side, where you go through a steep climb to get to the top, while the other is via a path on the northern side that is more favorable.
 It will take you about an hour to get to the summit.

 Both trails are challenging, but the views at the top will be worth the effort.
 From the top, you will be able to see the entire town of Winona spread out below you, etched between the Mississippi River and Lake Winona.

 However, if you plan on climbing the rock itself, you are advised to use climbing equipment, and you also need to be a technical climber to hack it.